 In the IB PYP, a strong emphasis is placed on how students learn as well as what they learn.
 Through inquiry-based learning, the children are able to make personal connections and develop their own understanding.

 Parents are an integral part of our community and we regard this relationship as a vital partnership.
 Respectful communication between parents and ISHR staff is the basis of all learning and is evident with the open door policy we have throughout our school, with every adult being a role model for our students at all times.

 The MYP is an approach to learning designed for students aged 11 to 16.
-It naturally follows the PYP, and is excellent preparation for the Diploma Program.
-Central to the MYP program is the belief in Holistic education, Intercultural Awareness and Communication.
+It naturally follows the PYP, and is excellent preparation for the Diploma Programme.
+Central to the MYP programme is the belief in Holistic education, Intercultural Awareness and Communication.

 The MYP places the student at its centre, giving great importance on student inquiry.
 Like the PYP and the Diploma programme, the MYP encourages students to embody the attributes of a Learner Profile which make up a successful, rounded and effective learner.

 Students are led to a conceptual understanding within each subject area so that they can learn the skills and knowledge which can be applied in both familiar and unfamiliar situations.
 Therefore, the MYP aims to prepare students for a life of learning.

 Learning in the MYP is given meaning through the global contexts, which provide specific, real world situations in which their skills and knowledge can lead to a greater understanding of both themselves and the world around them.

 Further information about these and other central ideas within the MYP can be found in the curriculum handbooks for each grade level, available for download in the curriculum section of this website.